quinnwerks/JSONPacketParser/README.md

 ## SystemVerilog Interfacing

+*The sv code included in the svTestbenches folder is strictly an example*

+Please refer to Galapagos (link below) to see a working implementation of the packet parser.

 Uses DPI to interface the C parser with a SystemVerilog testbench.
 The testbench creates transactions to be sent to the simulated hardware via re-creating the struct it recieves from the parser.

 ## Relevant Projects